 There are many conflicting and inconsistent findings in canola oil research.

-While some studies link it to improved health, many suggest it causes inflammation and harms your memory and heart.
+While some studies link it to improved health, others suggest it causes inflammation and harms your memory and heart.

-Until larger, better-quality studies are available, it may be best to choose oils that have been proven healthy — such as extra virgin olive oil — instead.
+Until larger, better-quality studies are available, consider choosing oils that have been proven healthy — such as extra virgin olive oil — instead.